In finance, we have three types of leverage or ways to “leverage” a company, which are:

 - “GAF” is the degree of financial leverage of a business or investment proposal.

-- Total amount to invest is the amount of money that will go to the project or investment, includes own funds and borrowed money.
+- The total amount to invest is the amount of money that will go to the project or investment, includes own funds and borrowed money.

 - Own funds, the capital of the project proponents.